JonathanMEdwards/subtext10/doc/language.md

   }
 }
 ```
 This record contains two items, one named `x` which has the value `0`, and one named `y`, whose value is a nested record with numeric items named `i` and `j` with values `0` and `1` respectively.
-The names of the items within a structure must be different.
+The names of the items within a block must be different.
 When we _refer_ to nested items we use a _path_ like `b.y.i`.

 The subtext UI offers two views of any item: as a single _line_ or as a multi-line _outline_.
 The above syntax example approximates what an outline looks like in the UI, except there are no curly brackets.
-An outline uses indentation to show nesting of structures.
+An outline uses indentation to show nesting of blocks.
 The corresponding single-line representation looks like the following syntax, where brackets indicate nesting and semicolons separate items:
 ```
 b: record {x: 0; y: record {i: 0; j: 1; k: 2}}
 ```